 MINI Electric review - Interior, design and technology

-The Electric three-door hatch looks pretty smart from the outside - 16-inch alloy wheels are standard, as are LED headlights and foglights.
-The Level 2 cars include power folding door mirrors, while top-spec Level 3 trim adds leather upholstery, adaptive LED headlights and a panoramic glass sunroof - it’s certainly a smart place to sit.
+The MINI Electric three-door hatch looks pretty smart from the outside - 16-inch alloy wheels are standard, as are LED headlights and foglights.
+The Level 2 cars include heated front seats, power folding door mirrors and a rear view camera, while top-spec Level 3 trim adds leather upholstery, adaptive LED headlights and a panoramic glass sunroof - it’s certainly a smart place to sit.

 Inside the cabin, it’s the usual MINI blend of circular screens, switches and a general high-quality feel to the materials on show.
 There is also the new digital display from the latest MINI GP Works model in front of the driver.